-Candidates may credit to the BApplEcon course no more than 45 credits in which they have gained an R (restricted pass).
+Candidates may credit to the BApplEcon course no more than 45 credits in which they have gained an R (restricted pass - prior to 2016).
 A restricted pass shall not qualify as a pass for corequisite or prerequisite purposes.

 These regulations should be read in conjunction with all other Statutes and Regulations of the University including the General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates

 To find out how to plan your study and/or see what courses are necessary to complete your programme, please click the 'Regulations' button.
 It will display the regulatory information for the programme you have selected.